twisted/twisted/docs/projects/core/howto/servers.rst

 Note that the delimiter is not part of the line.

-Several other, less popular, helpers exist, such as a netstring based protocol and a prefixed-message-length protocol.
+Several other helpers exist, such as a :api:`twisted.protocols.basic.NetstringReceiver <netstring based protocol>` and :api:`twisted.protocols.basic.IntNStringReceiver <prefixed-message-length protocols>`.

 State Machines